How many whistles do you need for rice? How many will cook your prized black daal recipe?

 Simple Way of Cooking in a Pressure Cooker (Yellow Moong Daal Example)

 While yellow moong daal cooks relatively faster than other lentils and hard vegetables, you can use the same technique for everything you cook in the pressure cooker, with minor adjustments.
-When it comes to potatoes for instance, you can simmer the heat after the first hissing sound and cook for 7-8 minutes on sim heat.
+When it comes to potatoes for instance, you can reduce to medium heat after the first hissing sound and cook for 7-8 minutes on sim heat.
 After that, just wait for the cooker lid to open naturally and you will see that your potatoes are cooked beautifully!

 Choosing the Right Pressure Cooker